Praful-Mali/loopback/README.md

 Step-3

-Create models
+Create models \n
 $ lb model

 The generator guides you through creating your model.
 Enter the values highlighted in green.
 To accept the default, just press Enter.
 [?]
 Enter the model name: register